YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Can I get a COVID or flu shot after a hair transplant?

 For most stable patients, a COVID or flu vaccine can be planned after the early healing period if there is no urgent reason to do it immediately.
-I prefer the scalp to be settled first, especially during the first 7 to 10 days, because fever and body aches can blur the recovery picture.
+It is cleaner when the scalp has settled first, especially during the first 7 to 10 days, because fever and body aches can blur the recovery picture.

-If the patient has a higher medical risk from infection, has occupational exposure, is following a physician’s schedule, or needs vaccination before travel, the timing may need to be earlier.
+If you have a higher medical risk from infection, have occupational exposure, are following a physician’s schedule, or need vaccination before travel, the timing may need to be earlier.
 That decision should not be made by guessing online.
 Coordinate it with the doctor responsible for the vaccine and the team responsible for the transplant.

 After vaccination, watch both the general symptoms and the scalp trend.
 Feeling tired for a day is one thing.
 Fever with worsening donor pain, spreading redness, pus, or increasing swelling is another.